MattPieti/MattPieti.github.io/_projects/2maze/index.md

 ---
 layout: post
 title: Simulated Maze
-description: Built a custom PCB to connect to an Arduino ATmega328P, then used assembly (AVR) to implement a maze.
+description: Built a custom PCB to connect to an Arduino Mega, then used assembly (AVR) to implement a maze.
 Designed a flowchart solution and translated it into a 4-state finite state machine with subroutines and indirect addressing.
 Final code also counted how many "bees" the "bear" encountered in the maze.
 skills:
   - Arduino
   - Assembly